Kolvita Family Medical Group

 5. I have an Affordable Care Plan, HMO or Kaiser plan.
 How does Kolvita work with them?
-The biggest issue with any managed care plans is that for specialist consults, major tests like MRI's and CT scans, and medical supplies, the patient needs a referral from their "assigned primary care doctor" to the insurance company to get these approved.
-In our program, our doctors will take over your everyday medical care, but we will work closely with your "assigned" primary care doctor when you are in need of the specific referrals or testing.
-Most of the time the patient will only have to see the "assigned" doctor once or twice a year.
+The biggest issue with any managed care plan is that for specialist consults, major tests like MRI's and CT scans, and medical supplies, the patient needs a referral from their "assigned primary care doctor" for the insurance company to get these approved.
+In our program, our doctors will take over your everyday medical care, but we will also attempt to work closely with your "assigned" primary care doctor when you are in need of the specific referrals or testing.
+Most of the time, the patient will only have to see the "assigned" doctor once or twice a year.

 **Call to set up a complimentary meeting with one of our doctors to answer any other questions you may have about our unique program!!**